Table of Contents

 One option that many smaller contractors go with is simply turning over the plans to or multiple local suppliers, allowing their estimating departments to develop their cost estimates for the projects, which the contractor then passes on to the client along with their labor estimates.
 However, you can’t always be sure in these cases that you’re getting the very best price or materials from your supplier.
 The suppliers have their own strategies and goals, which they use sales to your business to accomplish.
 If they have a huge amount of a specific product but don’t have a lot of retail sales due to poor quality or appearance, they may put those products into their bids in order to get those products moved.

 When you need help getting your construction estimates done in a timely manner, construction estimating services can provide estimating services only when they’re needed, saving you the expense when they aren’t.
 This gives you the convenience of an in-house estimating team with extensive expertise in computer estimating software that allows them to use it without it becoming a crutch.
 Their expertise in the field helps them catch issues with digital or manual takeoffs, while they can still determine that the materials they’re including in the bid are of appropriate quality for your customers.

 By having a solid understanding of the various options available to help you make the most of your time during the estimating process, you can ensure that you’re maximizing your company’s profitability while minimizing the time you’re spending off of the jobsite.
 If you’re considering working with an outsourced construction estimating service, why not give 1build a shot?
 Our experienced team is solely focused on estimating jobs so that you can get back to work instead of chasing projects.

-Please feel free to reach out today for more information, with any questions or to request a demo of our exceptional estimating services.
+Reach out for more information on 1build or to request a demo of our exceptional estimating services.